KasparEtter/ef1p/pages/email/email.md

 Nowadays, most messages are formatted with the [Hypertext Markup Language (HTML)](https://en.wikipedia.org/wiki/HTML).
 The `text/html` media type is specified in [RFC 2854](https://tools.ietf.org/html/rfc2854).
-The message from the [previous box](#enriched-text) looks as follows when formatted with HTML:
+The message from the [previous box](#enriched-text) looks as follows when it is formatted with HTML:

 <figure markdown="block">